cartheur/hp5480a/controller/README.md

 * 6.2k 1/4W
 * 0.1uF
 * LM336Z-2.5
-* Ribbon cable
-* 20x male pins and shrouds for the 5480A inputs (size?)

-Rather than the ribbon cable, which seems really difficult to find in this older, hand-friendly form-factor, used
+* Rather than the ribbon cable, which seems really difficult to find in this older, hand-friendly form-factor.
+Pins were also a difficult proposition but since the indication of AWG16 was provided, smooth and solder-capable pins there were the exact size (barring a dollop of machine oil), these are:

 * Jumper wires from Adafruit
     - Mouser p/n: 485-4447 and 485-4482